CNCF-Kathmandu/CNCF-Kathmandu/README.md

 open htmlcov/index.html
 ```

+## Deployment

+Need to setup dockerhub

+1. Check .github/workflows/pipeline.yml --> check the recent deployment and click on it
+Then, re-run all the jobs.

+2. Create repository secrets under the repo settings with: DOCKER_USER, DOCKER_PASSWORD

+Create docker password using dockerhub

+3. This deployment worked on docker automation and checks for image vulnerabilities scans as well

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.